ojwb/survex/doc/compass.rst

 - Shot flag ``S`` is mapped to Survex's "splay" leg flag.
 - Surveys which indicate a depth gauge was used for azimuth readings are marked as ``STYLE_DIVING`` in the ``.3d`` file.
+- Compass seems to quietly ignore a shot with the same "from" and "to" station.
+This seems likely to be a mistake in the data so Survex 1.4.12 and later warn about this in a Compass DAT file (in native Survex data this is treated as an error, which is how older Survex versions treat it in Compass DAT files).

 --------------------
 Compass .CLP support